SCIENZE E TECNOLOGIE DELLE PRODUZIONI ANIMALI Degree Programme Profile

 The grading system for the course units consists of 30 possible points, plus 'lode' (cum laude) in case of excellence.
 Marks are given by the lecturer based on the performance as ascertained in a public examination by a board of at least two teachers.
 The main exam sessions are held in June/July; September; and January; students may resit exams**.
 Actual grading curves differ in different degree programmes.
 The University of Pisa provides an ECTS Grading Table, which shows the actual distribution, of the examination and final grades among students for each degree programme, in order to facilitate the comparison with other grading systems. ---> Link to ECTS Grading Table

 An overall mark is given on the occasion of the 'Final Exam', when a written research text is presented and discussed.
 The final overall mark is calculated based on the results of the marks obtained in the single course units and the final exam, and is based on 110 possible points, with the possible further mention of honours ("lode" or cum laude).

 **The exam sessions are organised into sessions (the dates vary according to the Department and are published in the Department's academic calendar).
 In each session there are a certain number of 'appelli' [calls], or dates on which the examination for each course unit may be taken.
 The 'appelli' are fixed by the teacher.
 The students choose which of the appelli they wish to respond to.
 In most cases, it is obligatory to sign up before the specified date.

 Requirements (regulations) to obtain the qualification

-The final dissertation, to which 3 ECTS are allocated, must demonstrate the knowledge of the above mentioned professional skills.
+The final dissertation, to which 3 ECTS are allocated, must demonstrate knowledge of the above mentioned professional skills.